 Exhibit No. Description

 3.1 Certificate of Incorporation

 3.2 Certificate of Amendment

 3.3 Bylaws

 4.1 Form of Merger Warrant

 4.2 Form of Replacement Warrant

 4.3 Form of Investor Warrant

 4.4 Form of Additional Replacement Warrant

 4.5 Form of Placement Agent Warrant

 4.6 Registration Rights Agreement

 5.1 Opinion of Lowenstein Sandler LLP

-10.1 Placement Agency Agreement, dated March 27, 2014, between the Company and Aegis Capital Corp.
+10.1 Placement Agency Agreement, dated March 27, 2014, between the Company and Aegis Capital Corporation.

 10.2 Consulting Agreement, dated March 21, 2014, between the Company and Orchestra Medical Ventures

 10.3 Form of Subscription Agreement for the Company's 2014 private placement

 10.4 Form of Voting Agreement, dated April 11, 2014, by and among the Company and the stockholders named therein

 10.5 2014 Equity Compensation Plan

 10.6 Form of Incentive Stock Option Agreement

 10.7 Form of Non-Qualified Stock Option Agreement

 10.8 Form of Restricted Stock Agreement

 10.9 Employment Agreement, dated April 11, 2014, between the Company and Yuval Cohen

-- 10.10 Employment Agreement, dated April 11, 2014, between the Company and Mark Tepper - 10.11 Amended and Restated Employment Agreement, dated June 26, 2014, between the Company and Sean Moran - 10.12 Agreement and Plan of Merger, dated March 27, 2014, by and among the Company, Corbus Pharmaceuticals Acquisition, Inc. and JB Therapeutics, Inc.+ - 10.13 Subscription Agreement, dated April 2009, between Sumner Burstein and JB Therapeutics, Inc. - 10.14 Letter Agreement, dated April 29, 2009, between JB Therapeutics, Inc. and Sumner Burstein - 21.1 List of Subsidiaries of the Company - 23.1 Consent of EisnerAmper LLP - 23.2 Consent of Lowenstein Sandler LLP (included in Exhibit 5.1) - 24.1 Power of Attorney (included on the signature page of this Registration Statement) - Previously Filed - Filed herewith - To be filed by amendment - + As permitted by Item 601(b)(2) of Regulation S-K, certain schedules to this agreement have not been filed herewith.
-The company will furnish supplementally a copy of any omitted schedule to the Commission upon request.
+- 10.10 Employment Agreement, dated April 11, 2014, between the Company and Mark Tepper - 10.11 Amended and Restated Employment Agreement, dated June 26, 2014, between the Company and Sean Moran - 10.12 Agreement and Plan of Merger, dated March 27, 2014, by and among the Company, Corbus Pharmaceuticals Acquisition, Inc. and JB Therapeutics, Inc.+ - 10.13# Subscription Agreement, dated April 2009, between Sumner Burstein and JB Therapeutics, Inc. (which is now known as Corbus Pharmaceuticals, Inc.) - 10.14# Letter Agreement, dated April 29, 2009, between JB Therapeutics, Inc. (which is now known as Corbus Pharmaceuticals, Inc.) and Sumner Burstein - 10.15 Form of Indemnification Agreement - 21.1 List of Subsidiaries of the Company - 23.1 Consent of EisnerAmper LLP - 23.2 Consent of Lowenstein Sandler LLP (included in Exhibit 5.1) - 24.1 Power of Attorney (included on the signature page) - Previously filed. - + As permitted by Item 601(b)(2) of Regulation S-K, certain schedules to this agreement have not been filed herewith.
+The company will furnish supplementally a copy of any omitted schedule to the Commission upon request. - # Confidential treatment will be requested with respect to certain portions of this exhibit.
+Omitted portions will be submitted separately to the U.S. Securities and Exchange Commission.